G-GUGU/mruby-pure-pack/README.md

 Puck and Unpack methods
 =========

-Add Almost all code is written by ruby.
-20 to 100 times slower than CRuby.
+Add Array#pack and String#unpack methods on MRuby.
+Almost all code is written by ruby itself.
+20 to 100 times slower than original CRuby method.

 ## Support template